Skip to content

 How it works

-• Extracts assets from the selected Snowflake connection.
+• Extract assets from the selected Snowflake connection.

-• Transform that data and convert them into a single python dictionary.
+• Transform the data and convert it into a single Python dictionary.

-• Based on option selected output method the file is either uploaded to s3 bucket or can be downloaded from argo artifact.
+• Based on the selected output method, the file is either uploaded to an S3 bucket or made available for download from an Argo artifact.

 Image title